Valley Ridge Reader

 - A special book plate placed inside the front cover of the donated book with your child’s name and birthday.

-- A photo will be taken of your child with the book he/she chooses and will be displayed in the media center and online in the Valley Ridge Reader.
-This photo will be sent home with your child at the end of the year to keep and enjoy.
+- -A photo that you email or upload to Schoology of your child with the book he/she chooses will be displayed in the media center and online in the Valley Ridge Reader.
+The photo will also be posted on the WVRA Morning news.

 - Your child will be the first to read and/or check-out the book that he/she